Automattic/jetpack/projects/plugins/jetpack/readme.txt

 #### Improved compatibility
 - General: ensure Jetpack options are properly deleted when the plugin is deactivated.
+- Media Extractor: add support for alt_text in extract.
 - Notifications: remove legacy code supporting IE versions older than 9.
 - Pay with PayPal Widget: hide widget from Legacy Widget block.